 4. Please tag the app Password Depot on the left.
 Now you can add databases which are stored on your computer to your iPhone using the option "Add File".
 If you select a database stored on your iPhone and click on "Save" you can store it on your local system.

-1. Download the app Password Depot from Google Playstore and install the program on your smartphone.
+1. Download the app Password Depot from Google Playstore and install the program on your device.

-2. Connect your smartphone with your computer, e.g. through Bluetooth or USB cable, and open Windows Explorer.
+2. Connect it to your computer, e.g. through Bluetooth or USB cable, and open Windows Explorer.
 You now need to select the directory where you have stored your databases on your local system.
 By default it's C:\Users\<USERNAME>\Documents\Password Depot.
 Please select here the database you would like to copy to your smartphone.
 Rightclick on the file and select "Copy".

-3. Go back to your Windows Explorer and select there your device (smartphone).
-Go to the folder "Downloads -> Password Depot".
+3. Go back to your Windows Explorer and select your device (e.g. a smartphone or tablet).
+Go to the folder "Documents".
 Rightclick here again and select "Paste".
-Your database is now copied to your smartphone.
+Your database is now copied to your Android device.

-NOTE: It's not necessary to choose this path in order to copy your databases from your computer to your smartphone.
+HINT: It's not necessary to choose this special path in order to copy your databases from your computer to your Android device.
 You can choose any path/folder you want, all of them should work.

-IMPORTANT: Please note that the Android edition can only work with the .pswe or .pswd format.
+WARNING: Please note that the Android edition can only work with the .pswe or .pswd format.
 However, you can still also work with the .pswx format in the iOS version.
 Besides, encryption is only possible with master password in iOS.
-The new Android app does also support authentication with master password and key file.
+The new Android app does also support authentication with master password and key file since version 12.